SharePoint/sp-dev-docs/docs/general-development/how-to-create-external-content-types-for-sql-server-in-sharepoint.md

 ---
-title: How to Create external content types for SQL Server in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 7fe2fbf0-546b-4a16-b02e-a0960bfb3842
+title: How to Create external content types for SQL Server in SharePoint ms.prod: SHAREPOINT ms.assetid: 7fe2fbf0-546b-4a16-b02e-a0960bfb3842
 ---

-# How to: Create external content types for SQL Server in SharePoint 2013
+# How to: Create external content types for SQL Server in SharePoint
-Learn how to create an external content type for SQL Server in SharePoint 2013.
+Learn how to create an external content type for SQL Server in SharePoint.
 Creating an external content type is a pivotal task when you are working with external data.
 An external content type contains important information about connections, access, methods of operation, columns, filters, and other metadata that is used to retrieve the data from the external data source.